Bridging Prediction and Intervention Problems in Social Systems: Model Design

+Given that prediction is just one component of a broader system, there are many other ways of driving improvements in downstream social welfare apart from optimizing prediction quality.
+For example, directly expanding resource capacity and assigning interventions to more people, or just investing in increasing the effect sizes of the interventions themselves.

-Characterizing the ceiling of gains from targeting based on covariates is crucial.
-As always, there are other options, such as expanding the extent of resources given, rather than relying on ADS to mete out scarce resources. \citet{perdomo2023relative} theoretically study the value of prediction relative to adding more resources and find that in highly resource-constrained regimes, the impacts of adding more resources typically outweighs the marginal gains of targeting the same scarce resources better.
+\citet{perdomo2023relative} and \cite{fischer2025value} study how do the welfare benefits of investing in prediction compare to those of other policy levers such as adding more resources.
+Through theoretical analysis and an in-depth case studied on unemployment prediction in Germany, they find that in highly resource-constrained regimes the impacts of adding more resources typically outweighs the marginal gains of targeting the same scarce resources better.